michalisFr/last_will/README.md

 ## Scheduling

-The script that needs to be run daily to check whether you need to check in is `check_in.sh`.
+The command that needs to be run daily to check whether you need to check in is `pipenv run python3 check_in.py`.

 There's a `scedule_cron.py` which you can use (on Linux and macOS) to create a cron job that will do that for you.
 ```